top of page

 Will I be fit enough?

 Yes!
 We are trained guides who find an easy middle pace.
 We have lots of mini breaks to look at the view or to learn about the area - we go at the slowest pace.
 We do reserve the right to shorten, lengthen or amend the walk depending on the speed of the group.
+Obviously we are in the mountains and so there will be some uphill with steep sections.
+None of our walks are above a T2 scale (see above)

 Can I bring my small child?